 The IET Achievement Medals:

-- Up to six Achievement Medals are awarded for excellence in any area of engineering, technology or applied science.
+- Up to six Achievement Medals are awarded each year, to individuals for excellence in any area of engineering, technology or applied science.

 IET Achievement Medals 2013

 Ambrose Fleming Medal for Information and Communications was awarded to Professor Barry Evans FREng FIET, Centre for Communication Systems Research, Faculty of Engineering and Physical Sciences, University of Surrey, for an outstanding contribution towards telecommunication and information system engineering.
 Professor Evans has devoted his entire life to the advancement of higher education whilst engaging in high quality research into the most advanced technologies.
 He has supervised hundreds of postgraduate students from all over the world.
 He has established and managed several world-known research centres whilst providing valuable guidelines to governmental bodies.
 He has proved to be a multi-disciplinary expert and leader with a sharp over-the-horizon vision, enabling him to push the boundaries of many technological fields.